lizacullis/aleios-turborepo-template/README.md

 This is an official aleios Turborepo template!
 It has all the cool features turborepo as to offer, but also has all our favorite tools and plugins we know and love!

-# Using this template

-## What can you delete to use this template with little clutter?
+# What can you delete to use this template with little clutter?

 If you want to use this template, you can safely delete the following files/folders which were used for example purposes.

-- The `apps/` folder
-  - This is used to demonstrate where you should build the bulk of your application.
 - The `packages/example-package` folder
   - This is an example package to demonstrate how to set up tests etc.

+# How to approach creating your app

+### Packages

+We will add packages in the `packages` folder.
+This is for reuseable components and features.

+### Application

+To create the main application, for example your cdk project, create an `apps` folder.
+Here you can create a `backend` folder for your backend application.
+You can also create a `frontend` folder for your frontend application.

-## Repo Overview
+# Repo Overview

 ### What has been set up